Ä¢¹½ÊÓÆµÍø

 Taking Cash or Card Payments for Fundraisers

-Change Fund (Cash Box) Procedures for Student Clubs and other one-time events:
+Change fund (cash box) procedures for student clubs and other one-time events:

-• The Student Accounts Cashier will provide a cash box, change fund, and change fund/petty cash action form.
-The Student Accounts Cashier and club advisor or designated club officer must each verify the amount and sign change fund/petty cash action form to check out the funds.
-The club will be responsible for the return of funds in the amount listed on the change fund/petty cash action form.
-Reminder: do not deposit the funds you received for the cash box.
+• The Student Accounts cashier and club advisor or designated club officer must each verify the amount and sign change fund/petty cash action form to check out the funds.

-It is very important that you limit cash handling to avoid discrepancies.
+Reminder: It is very important you limit cash handling to avoid discrepancies.
 Only accept or give cash when you are doing a fundraiser that must use cash box.
 Never give cash to advisors, officers, or other members for any purpose.
 Any time you make a deposit or make a purchase, make sure you obtain a receipt.

 Collecting Sales Tax

-• Fundraisers that involve the sale of food or merchandise for a set price (not an auction or raffle) are subject to 6% Idaho State sales tax.
+• Fundraisers that involve the sale of food or merchandise for a set price (not an auction or raffle) are subject to 6% Idaho state sales tax.
 This includes yard sales.

 • If the club does not want to charge sales tax on the sales or event cost, they must calculate 6% of total proceeds, and that amount will be paid to the state of Idaho as sales tax.

-If you have questions or need clarification regarding Sales Tax requirements, please contact clubs@cwi.edu who can help facilitate the answer to your inquiry.
+If you have questions or need clarification regarding sales tax requirements, please contact clubs@cwi.edu, who can help facilitate the answer to your inquiry.

 Liability & Risk Management Forms